stephenhky/PyBibleNLP2/README.md

 it is also nice if you have other translations that are converted to this SQLite database format.

-## Converting ESV Bible into an SqLite Database
+## Converting ESV Bible into an SQLite Database
 Before conversion, go to <http://www.esvapi.org/> to sign up for a key.
 Once you receive the key, run the script `convertCrosswayESVToSQLite.py`.
 Its help message is as follow: